super-turbo-society/turbo-docs/docs/rust-sdk/canvas/text.md

 ### Custom Fonts

 You can add custom fonts by creating a folder called `fonts` and adding a font file in there.
-Then call the font by using it's name (minus the file extension)
+Then call the font by using it's name (minus the file extension).

 ```rust
 text!("Magic Missile!!", font = "OldWizard");